 Researchers have discovered genetic markers that are specific to psoriatic arthritis and rheumatoid arthritis.
 For psoriatic arthritis, it’s HLA Cw6 and B27 or the interleukin 23 receptor, which is also present in people with irritable bowel syndrome and ankylosing spondylitis.
 For rheumatoid arthritis, it’s human leucocyte antigenDRB1.

-Get a second opinion from another rheumatologist.
+Get a second opinion from another rheumatologist or dermatologist.
 The bright side: Treatment for psoriatic arthritis and rheumatoid arthritis is often the same.
 For either disease, your doctor may prescribe a non-steroidal anti-inflammatory drug such as Motrin, an immunosuppressant like methotrexate, or any number of biologics on the market.